jonschlinkert/remarkable/README.md

 # Sponsors

-Thanks to the following companies, organizations, and individuals for supporting the ongoing maintenance and development of {%= name %}!
+Thanks to the following companies, organizations, and individuals for supporting the ongoing maintenance and development of Remarkable!
 [Become a Sponsor](https://github.com/sponsors/jonschlinkert) to add your logo to this README, or any of [my other projects](https://github.com/jonschlinkert?tab=repositories&q=&type=&language=&sort=stargazers)

 ## Gold Sponsors